m2osw/snapwebsites/snapdatabase/doc/FILE-FORMAT.md

 * Size (Type: `uint32_t`)

-    The size of one index entry (so we can change the size of the key).
+    The size of one index entry

+    Having a size allows us to support keys of variable sizes and therefore we can reuse the same type of blocks for all our indexes that make use of a B+tree type of index.

 * Index (Type: `char[8]` [key], `uint64_t` [pointer])